coreylammie/MemTorch/README.md

 ## Installation

-To install MemTorch from source:
+MemTorch can be installed from source using `python setup.py install`:

 ```
 git clone --recursive https://github.com/coreylammie/MemTorch